skeswa/denim/README.md

 #### Modules

-Esper's core packaging primitive is called a "module".
+Denim's core packaging primitive is called a "module".
 Modules designed to define behavior, state, and types for a particular context or domain.
-Furthermore, Esper modules are intended to depend on each other through the import and export of behavior, state, and types.
+Furthermore, Denim modules are intended to depend on each other through the import and export of behavior, state, and types.

-Esper modules are expressed a file system as a directory with Esper source files.
-Each source file in an Esper module has full visibility of everything declared in the other source files of the module.
+Denim modules are expressed a file system as a directory with Denim source files.
+Each source file in an Denim module has full visibility of everything declared in the other source files of the module.
 Additionally, each source file can do its own importing and exporting.
-Esper source files can only import stuff exported by another Esper module.
+Denim source files can only import stuff exported by another Denim module.
 It might help to think of this style of packaging is a blend of
 [Go packages](https://www.golang-book.com/books/intro/11) and
 [ES modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/).